 5.1 Discipline: The County may discipline an employee for just cause.
-Discipline may include, but is not limited to, verbal or written reprimands, delay or withholding of a salary step increase, reduction of pay, demotion, disciplinary transfers, suspensions without pay and/or discharge of the Employee.
+Discipline may include, but is not limited to, verbal or written reprimands, delayed salary step increase, demotion, disciplinary transfers, suspensions without pay and/or discharge of the Employee.

 Prior to any disciplinary action being taken an investigation will be conducted.
 The Employee will be advised of the basis of any disciplinary action and given the opportunity to respond prior to the implementation of the discipline.
 The type and severity of disciplinary action will be consistent with the nature and severity of the behavior that led to the disciplinary action.
-In determining appropriate disciplinary action, the County will also consider mitigating circumstances, which may include the Employee's work record.
+In determining appropriate disciplinary action, The County will also consider mitigating circumstances, which may include the Employee's work record.
 Probationary and Term Limited Employees are not subject to the definitions or provisions in this Article.

-5.2 Probation: New Employees, including those new to a position, shall be subject to a six (6) month probationary period.
+- 5.2 Probation: New Employees, including those new to a position, shall be subject to a six (6) month probationary period.
 Employees who have been assigned to a position as an acting or TLT shall be provided credit for such time toward this period, at the discretion of the appointing authority.

-A probationary period may be extended beyond six (6) months, but no more than 12 months, upon agreement of the County, the employee, and the TEA.

-5.3 Probationary period upon Promotion: An employee who does not successfully complete the probationary period in a position to which the employee has been promoted shall be restored to the employee's former position, former salary, and all other benefits to which the employee would have been entitled if the promotion had not occurred if the former position is still vacant (has not been offered and accepted by an applicant), and the position still exists.
-If the former position is unavailable, the individual will be offered any vacant Transit TEA represented position for which they meet the essential qualifications for the classification and the specific qualifications for the position.
+A probationary period may be extended beyond six (6) months, but no more than 12 months, upon agreement of the County, the employee, and the Union. - 5.3 Probationary period upon Promotion: An employee who does not successfully complete the probationary period in a position to which the employee has been promoted shall be restored to the employee's former position, former salary, and all other benefits to which the employee would have been entitled if the promotion had not occurred if the former position is still vacant (has not been offered and accepted by an applicant), and the position still exists.
 If they refuse to accept an offered position in a lower pay range than the position they initially vacated, they will be laid off.
 If they accept a lower range position, they will have recall rights to the next available position of the range they had at the time of the initial transfer.
 If they refuse to accept a position of equal range and similar duties (to the position originally vacated) for which they meet the essential qualifications, they will be placed on the recall list for two years.
 Provided further, there are no reversion rights if the employee is discharged for cause.